How to Generate Self-Signed Code Signing Certificate?

 Code Signing Certificates have become a necessity for individual developers and even large organizations to protect their software applications.
 It’s one of the key requirements that can make or break your software’s success and enhance the download & install rate.

-If you still want to get a self-signed code signing certificate, here’s a guide on how you can create one.
-But before we get into it, let’s understand what a self-signing certificate is.
+If you still want to get a self-signed code signing certificate, here’s a guide on creating one.
+But before we get into it, let’s understand a self-signing certificate.

 What is a Self-Signed Code Signing Certificate?